dasdandre/EHU32/README.md

   * prints **Artist**, **Track title** and **Album**, just like regular CD playback would
   * this is the default mode, otherwise accessible by long pressing "1"
 - **automatically reconnects** to your phone when the radio is started
+- **autoplay** automatically starts music playback upon connection.
+Can be enabled/disabled by long pressing "4".
+Setting will be stored.
 - alternatively, EHU32 can also display live data, such as vehicle speed, RPMs, coolant temperature and battery voltage
   * accessible by long pressing "2" on the radio panel
   * for single line displays, "3" prints just the coolant temperature